dev-null-and-the-kernel-panics/bio/README.md

 A band consisting of Linux and Automation Engineers, they overclock their Amps and have to put silicon thermal paste on their strings.

-They have described as the Spinal Tap of DevOps but this is vigorously disputed by the band.
+They have been described as the Spinal Tap of DevOps but this is vigorously disputed by the band.

 > " They were a bunch of comedians pretending to be a band, we are deadly serious about this!!! "